Did You Know

 Do you provide care and support to someone aged over 18 years of age for at least 35 hours a week?
 Do you live in the same house as them and are not their partner, husband or wife?
 Do you live in the London Borough of Richmond upon Thames?
 Then you may be eligible for a council tax discount.

-Visit the LBRuT Carers Discount webpage for more information about the eligibility criteria and to apply for a council tax discount.
+Visit the LBRuT Council Tax Discount webpage for more information about the eligibility criteria and to apply for a council tax discount.

 Transport for London (TfL) has produced a Travel Support Card.
 This is for anybody who has a hidden impairment, but may be particularly helpful for those with learning disabilities (there is a blank space inside the Card where the sort of help the cardholder might need and information about their journey can be written down).
-For more information and to download a printable version of the Travel Support Card, visit www.tfl.gov.uk/transport-accessibility/help-from-staff or call London Travel Information on 0843 222 1234 to order your Card instead.
+For more information and to download a printable version of the Travel Support Card, visit www.tfl.gov.uk/transport-accessibility/help-from-staff.

 Dimensions, in association with Odeon, Cineworld, Showcase and Vue cinemas, hold autism friendly film screenings once a month at participating cinemas.
 The lights are kept on low, the volume turned down, there are no trailers, and you can bring your own refreshments and move around the cinema during these special screenings.

-Please visit this webpage www.dimensions-uk.org/autismfriendly for more information and to register for e-letter film screening updates.
+Please visit Autism friendly cinema screenings for more information and to sign up with Dimensions for film screening updates.

 Disabled people having a Cinema Exhibitor’s Association (CEA) Card can take along someone to support them at the cinema for free.
-To be eligible for a card, the person applying must receive either Disabled Living Allowance or Attendance Allowance, or be registered as a blind person.
-For more information and details about buying the CEA card, visit www.ceacard.co.uk or call 0845 123 1292 instead.
+The eligibility criteria for such people include being over 8 years old and receiving either Disabled Living Allowance, Personal Independence Payment or Attendance Allowance.
+For more information and details about buying the CEA card, visit https://www.ceacard.co.uk, or contact the UK Cinema Association on 01244 526 016 or at firstname.lastname@example.org instead.